Kent County Football Association: History

 In the early 1970s there were two significant changes to the participants of the game determined by the FA: firstly in 1970 the FA recognised women's teams which the KCFA had already agreed would be accepted for affiliation, and secondly in 1974 amateur status was abolished and as a consequence the Kent Amateur Cup competition was discontinued with a new competition known as the Kent Senior Trophy introduced (for senior status clubs that were playing at a level below that eligible for the FA Trophy).
 In 1978, after fourteen years as secretary, Speake retired and was replaced by Keith Masters.
 An additional cup competition commenced in 1985, known as the Intermediate Challenge Shield it was created for intermediate status clubs who were now ineligible for the KCFA Junior Cup competitions.

 In October 2000 there was a change in the status of the association when it registered as a limited company and became the 'Kent County Football Association Limited', a private company limited by guarantee without share capital, registration number 04088537.
 Following the incorporation the association's secretary adopted the title Chief Executive Officer (CEO).
 In 2009 after 62 years of being headquartered in Chatham the association relocated to premises developed for them at Cobdown, Ditton, near Aylesford.
 Shortly after the move CEO Masters retired in 2010 and was succeeded from January 2011 by Paul Dolan who was instrumental in rebranding the organisation away from the KCFA to the Kent FA.
 He subsequently left in 2018 to join the Football Association and was replaced as CEO by Darryl Haden.
-In 2020 the Kent FA appointed a female to the position of chair of the organisation for the first time. with Denise Smith taking the role.
+In 2020 the Kent FA appointed a female to the position of chair of the organisation for the first time with Denise Richmond taking the role.

 In 2024 the Kent FA introduced a revised governance structure establishing the Board of Directors as the ultimate decision making body with both the Council and Youth Council becoming consultative bodies with seven Football Delivery Working Groups established to support them across key strategic areas.